 Tallinn we knew was always going to be a long haul battle.
 There were no quick wins to be had in Estonia.
 Welcome to the land of hard graft!

-Yet of course the church is God's.
+Yet, of course, the church is God's.
 It's his to build.
 What I've reflected on though is that when the opposite happens, how quickly we forget the same truth that it is God's church.
 How quickly we land on man and start looking for what went wrong.
-Yet if salvation and church growth is His, if He rightly gets the honour for every lost soul rescued, isn’t He also equally at work in situations that don't work out?
+Yet if salvation and church growth are His, if He rightly gets the honour for every lost soul rescued, isn’t He also equally at work in situations that don't work out?

 In the first half of 2016 we laid down the church plant that was Hope:Tallinn, officially saying enough was enough.
 After nearly four years, by then back to just the two original families, and after every effort had been given, it was time to make that call.

 Like a doctor trying desperately to resuscitate a patient on the operating table, at some point you have to stop and call time of death.
 Dead is dead.
 And we were dying–thankfully, not physically.

 In hindsight, how much harder would it have been had we just launched, had things taken off like they had so effortlessly (it seems, though it took a lot of effort at times of course) in Russia?
 I don't think we could have done it.
 It would have been more than we could have managed.

 I think about these things and then say maybe God knew, and then I laugh.
 Of course, he knew!

 He knew about the fact that in Estonia when someone is off work due to illness, an employee's salary is only 70% of its usual amount, thereby reducing a huge element of our income since September whilst at the same time our individual supporters are down to the last few.
 Yet we've seen some amazing things happen through this time, some special generosity.
 I'll cover that in part three.